The FN Herstal Five-seveN pistol has been in the news quite a bit lately, so we wanted to do a factual—and honest—review of the pistol.

 |5.7×28 SS190 AP FMJ||32-gr (2.1 grams)||2,350 ft/s (716 m/s)||397 ft·lb (538 Joules)|

 |.22 Magnum HP||30-gr (1.9 grams)||2,200 ft/s (670 m/s)||322 ft·lb (437 Joules)|

 |5.7×28 SS197SR JHP||40-gr (2.6 grams)||1,950 ft/s (594 m/s)||340 ft·lb (461 Joules)|

 |.22 Magnum JHP||40-gr (2.6 grams)||1,910 ft/s (580 m/s)||324 ft·lb (439 Joules)|

 So, if the 5.7×28 is such a weak round, how is the SS190 AP ammunition capable of defeating ballistic armor?
 The answer is the high velocity at which it travels, combined with the steel penetrator at it’s core.
 Most bullets, including 5.7mm ammunition available to the public, have a lead core.
 Lead deforms significantly when it impacts a ballistic vest, spreading out the force of the impact and preventing the bullet from penetrating the multiple layers of fabric.
 SS190 ammunition, only available to police and military, has a steel penetrator that, when fired at the high velocity of the 5.7×28 cartridge, is capable of cutting through kevlar vests because it does not deform as lead does.

-Pictured below is the Five-seveN USG pistol, one of the later variants that featured a tactical rail and single action trigger.
+Pictured below is the Five-seveN USG pistol, one of the later variants featuring a tactical rail and single-action trigger.